tethysplatform/tethys/docs/installation/linux_and_mac.rst

     Each option is also descriped here:

         * `-t, --tethys-home <PATH>`:
                 Path for tethys home directory.
-Default is /usr/lib/tethys on Linux and /Library/Applicaiton/tethys on Mac OS.
+Default is ~/tethys.
         * `-a, --allowed-host <HOST>`:
                 Hostname or IP address on which to serve Tethys.
 Default is 127.0.0.1.
         * `-p, --port <PORT>`:
                 Port on which to serve Tethys.
 Default is 8000.
         * `-b, --branch <BRANCH_NAME>`:
                 Branch to checkout from version control.
-Default is 'dev'.
+Default is 'master'.
         * `-c, --conda-home <PATH>`:
                 Path to conda home directory where Miniconda will be installed.
 Default is ${TETHYS_HOME}/miniconda.
+        * `-n, --conda-env-name <NAME>`:
+                Name for tethys conda environment.
+Default is 'tethys'.
         * `--db-username <USERNAME>`:
                 Username that the tethys database server will use.
 Default is 'tethys_default'.
         * `--db-password <PASSWORD>`: